Jbleezy/BO1-Reimagined/README.md

 * Enemies will only be able to do slow hits after taking damage from the Winter's Howl
 * Enemies crumple immediately after dying
 * Enemies that have been damaged by the Winter's Howl will bleed out after 30 seconds (does not count as a kill)
-* Minimum damage: 1000 unupgraded, 2000 upgraded
+* Minimum damage: 500 unupgraded, 1000 upgraded
 * Damage to thief: 1000 unupgraded, 2000 upgraded

 #### Wunderwaffe